nocalhost/nocalhost.github.io/docs/config/configure-en.md

 ### Notes for Configmap Configuration

 :::danger Notes

 1. Naming rules: It must follow the format `dev.nocalhost.config.${appName}`, namely `name: "dev.nocalhost.config.{{ .Release.Name }}"`.

-2. Tags: It needs a key-value tag, which is fixed as  `dep-management: nocalhost` .
+2. Labels: It needs a key-value label, which is fixed as `dep-management: nocalhost`.

 3. config is in `data.config` as a text block and please pay attention to the indent of the configuration.

 :::

 <br/>

 ### Take effect

 After configuring Configmap, right-click this workload again and click `DevConfig`.
 If you get the following tips as below, indicating that this configuration is a in-memory replica of local file, that means the configuration has taken effect.

 ```yaml
 # Tips: This configuration is a in-memory replica of configmap: